 So the first step in learning how to sell your business is to gather all information – here’s a list of some of the most important items you will need:

 - 3 year’s tax returns

 - accounts payable

 - business records, such as contract rights, licenses and permits, and intellectual property

-2. Hire a Broker
+2. Hire an Advisor or Broker

-- Business valuation – brokers are trained to value businesses.
-Some brokers are highly trained to do extremely detailed analysis of companies, but for the average main street business, this level of analysis is not necessary.
+- Business valuation – business advisors are trained to value businesses.
+Some are highly trained to do extremely detailed analysis of companies, but for the average main street business, this level of analysis is not necessary.
 Most businesses need a simple valuation based on comparable sales, industry standards, and business profitability.
 Sellers rarely have the knowledge to do this step accurately.
 And even if they do, because they are so close to the business, they tend to inject too much personal bias into the valuation, and it comes out overvalued.

 3. Value the Business

 Just like any other item for sale, value will determine selling price.
 Value is a broad term, and can incorporate many variables, but without going into extreme detail about what will influence the selling price of your business, we will discuss the essential aspects.

 - Income – income is by far the most important.
 What a business makes in ANNUAL PROFIT is the main determination of what it will sell for.
 Yeah, there are some other influences, such as equipment value and patents and years in business, but if a business doesn’t make money, all that other stuff means little.
 A business will be valued by the annual net profits PLUS any add-backs.
 Add-backs are seller perks, or discretionary income.
 Under most circumstances, these include company paid expenses which specifically benefit the owner: cell phones, auto, health insurance, etc.